How to use “con”: Italian grammar lesson 72

 Ha lavorato con impegno.

-He worked with committment.
+He worked with commitment.

 L’ho fatto con piacere.